equinor/radix-platform/public-site/site/guides/onboarding/index.md

 ## CI / CD

 Radix provide a simple way to automatically build and deploy your application based on the [radixconfig.yaml](https://www.radix.equinor.com/docs/reference-radix-config/) file already mentioned.
+Alternatively, you can opt for using only the CD part of Radix.
+See [this](../deploy-only/) guide on how set up your application for deploy-only.

 ## Monitoring